asen4/asen4.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: A growing collection of my cool projects.
 So far, I have developed a few Android applications and a few clones of some classical games using Pygame, an open-source Python package created for developing video games, from the good ol' days.
-Please know that the source codes for all these projects are available [here] (https://github.com/asen4).
+Please know that the source codes for all these projects are available [here](https://github.com/asen4).
 nav: true
 nav_order: 3
 display_categories: [work, fun]